Q: I am the surviving spouse of a deceased servicemember. Am I automatically entitled to the proceeds under his SGLI policy?

 Q: My husband had SGLI coverage at the time of his death.
 We lived in a community property state.
 His mother was always his designated beneficiary.
 Can I receive one-half of life insurance proceeds through the state community-property statute?

-A: Most likely no. Even though some state community-property statutes would ordinarily entitle widow to one-half of life insurance proceeds, SGLI designation trumps any conflicting state laws.
+A: Most likely no. Even though some state community-property statutes would ordinarily entitle widow to one-half of the life insurance death benefit, SGLI designation trumps any conflicting state laws.
 Please consult with an SGLI lawyer regarding the situation in your case.

 Q: The servicemember and I divorced in 2010.
 Our divorce decree obligated him to keep his SGLI coverage for the benefit of our minor daughter.
 He changed the beneficiary in 2013 and named his brother the only beneficiary.
 He died a year later.
 Does our daughter have a right to the SGLI benefits under the divorce decree?